A Rainbow in the Dark

 "Could we eat at McDonald's, Professor?
 I never have, but Dudley has and it sounded good."

 Severus cast the glamour back over Harry before they walked inside.
 They both waved at Tom and then flooed back to Hogwarts, stepping out into Severus' living room.
 Severus removed the glamour charm and said, "Your bedroom is down this hallway, Harry.
-I asked the elves to set it up last night before I left, but if you don't like it you can ask them to redo it."
+I asked the elves to set it up last night before I left, but if you do not like it you can ask them to redo it."

 Harry gasped as he stepped into his new bedroom.
 It was twice the size of Dudley's room, with a canopied bed, wardrobe, chest of drawers, bookshelves, desk and a chair.
 It was painted a pale blue and the bed linens and comforter were a darker blue.
 There was also an in-suite bathroom tiled in white.
 His owl was sitting in her cage on a small table with her head tucked under her wing.
 Blinky had put away all his school things and left his textbooks piled on his desk.
 "This is fantastic!"